usnistgov/dioptra/docs/source/tutorials/example-pytorch-mnist-membership-inference.rst

    .. include:: snippets/common-local-setup-instructions.rst

-   The startup sequence will take more time to finish the first time you use this demo, as you will need to download the MNIST dataset, initialize the Testbed API database, and synchronize the task plugins to the S3 storage.
+   The startup sequence will take more time to finish the first time you use this demo, as you will need to download the :term:`MNIST` dataset, initialize the Testbed term:`API` database, and synchronize the task plugins to the S3 storage.

    .. include:: snippets/common-setup-instructions.rst